-Most language schools will divide the lesson schedules into a morning or afternoon classes.
-This gives you lots of time to explore the city you are living in but at some point you might want to start looking for a part time job.
+Most language schools will divide the lesson schedules into morning or afternoon classes.
+This gives you plenty of time to explore the city you are living in, but at some point you might want to start looking for a part-time job.

-Your first stop should be to register on GaijinPot Jobs to access hundreds of part time jobs throughout Japan.
-Be aware of some job agencies that will promise to find you a job and try to charge you a registration fee.
-No one can guarantee that you can get a job, or if they do then there’s no telling what kind of job they’ll introduce you to.
+Your first stop should be to register on GaijinPot Jobs to access hundreds of offers throughout Japan.
+Be aware that some job agencies will promise to find you work and try to charge you a registration fee.
+It’s important to remember that nobody can guarantee you will get a job!
+If they do, then there’s no telling what kind of job they’ll introduce you to.
 Stick with trusted services like GaijinPot Jobs!

 As a student you can work up to 28 hours a week.
-This is a combination of all the places you work, so if for example you work two jobs, you can’t work 28 hours in each one!
-If you leave your school, as you are no longer doing activities related to being a student, your work permit also becomes invalid.
+This is a combination of all the places you work, so if for example you work two jobs, you can only work 14 hours at each one.
+If you leave your school, since you will no longer doing activities related to being a student, your work permit will become invalid.

 Applying for the work permit

 Initially, a student visa does not allow one to work in Japan.
 It is necessary to apply for “permission to engage in activity other than that permitted in status of residence previously granted,” or a work permit, for short.
 The application is rather easy and there are two ways to do this:

 - Fill out this form before coming to Japan and give it to the immigration officer when you arrive at the airport.
 Download form here.

 - If you already have a residence card but did not receive your work permit, you can apply within the country by filling out a more detailed form and going to the immigration office.
 Download form here.